ManasaSRonur/choking-skies/README.md

 - [3_smoke_estimation.ipynb](https://github.com/ManasaSRonur/data-512-project/blob/main/3_smoke_estimation.ipynb)

   This notebook utilises the files generated by the above notebooks to calculate smoke estimates and compare with AQI data to validate the calculated smoke estimates.

 - [4_predictive_model.ipynb](https://github.com/ManasaSRonur/data-512-project/blob/main/4_predictive_model.ipynb)

-  This notebook is used to build a predictive model on smoke estimates to forecast smoke estimates for next 25 years.
+  This notebook is used to build a predictive model on smoke estimates to forecast smoke estimates for next 25 years and save these forecasted estimated to be used later for impact analysis.

 - [5_visualizations.ipynb](https://github.com/ManasaSRonur/data-512-project/blob/main/5_visualizations.ipynb)